adieuleveutteam/adieuleveutteam.github.io/_pages/gatherings.md

 ### Statistics team meetings

-Additionally, the whole Statistics team of Ecole polytechnique gather every month for a 2h group meeting on a specific topic: long presentation introducing the research domain, followed by two shorter talks more specialized.
+Additionally, the whole Statistics team of Ecole polytechnique gathers every month for a 2h group meeting on a specific topic: a long presentation introduces the research domain, and is followed by two shorter talks more specialized.